 AI Search Is Replacing Google for Local Discovery: The 2026 Data

 This isn't a prediction piece.
 The shift already happened.
-Here's every number a business owner needs to see - sourced, cited, and uncomfortable.
+Here's every number a business owner needs to see - sourced, cited, and unambiguous.

-If you run a business and you've been hearing "AI search is coming" for the past two years, stop waiting.
+If you've been hearing "AI search is coming" for two years, stop waiting.
 It arrived.
-The data from the past 12 months makes this undeniable:
+The data from the past 12 months is undeniable:

 Weekly ChatGPT users